Justin01Wu/WebApp/spnego/README.md

 	+ Refresh token expired
 	+ Could not obtain access token for user
 	+ HttpFailure didn't override getMessage
 	+ Hard code status : response.sendError(403);
-+ Every environment has different setting, which is hard to do troubleshooting
-+ it is open source project, no vendor is supporting it
++ It is open source project, no vendor is supporting it
 + KeyCloak and related design forced microServices stay inside enterprise network rather than the cloud because:
 	+ KeyCloak is using Spnego protocol which has to talk to KDC
 	+ client applications using its public key to verify token
 	+ client applications has to talk to KeyCloak when they are renewing access token
-+ Client applications depends on KeyCloak code:
++ Client applications is fully coupled with KeyCloak, they depends on KeyCloak code:
 	+ JavaScript: `import Keycloak from 'keycloak-js'`
 	+ Java:
 	```